Fixed Home Equity Loan vs Home Equity Line of Credit (HELOC)

 • Pay Only for What You Use: You’re not paying interest on the full approved amount, just on the portion you’ve borrowed.
 If you don’t use any of it, you pay nothing (though some HELOCs have a small annual fee, so be sure to check).

-• Revolving Credit: As you pay down the balance, the credit becomes available again during the draw period, just like a credit card.
+• Revolving Credit: Once you pay down the balance, the credit becomes available again, just like a credit card.

 Weaknesses of a HELOC

-• Can Be Tempting: With a line of credit available, there’s a temptation to use it for non-essential purchases, which could lead to overspending.
+• Potential for Overspending: With a line of credit available, there’s a temptation to use it for non-essential purchases, which could lead to overspending.

 • Two-Part Repayment: Many HELOCs have a two-phase repayment structure.
 The draw period, where you might only be required to make interest-only payments, is followed by a repayment period, where you must pay both principal and interest.
 It’s crucial to understand how this transition will affect your budget.
 Benchmark FCU offers members two great repayment options for their Ultimate HELOC, making it a strength for many borrowers.
 Tap to see the differences in repayment for a Benchmark HELOC.